How live clienteling is helping Lucchese sell more cowboy boots

 Lucchese needed a way to virtually emulate the in-person buying experience customers received when shopping in their physical stores.
 They were already using Immerss, a live commerce platform that enabled them to present their products in a one-to-many virtual environment (e.g., QVC style).
 With this approach, a host goes live and presents a list of products to an audience of multiple shoppers.

-But Lucchese wanted something more personal, a way to virtually reproduce a similar shopping experience that customers got when buying in a bricks and mortar showroom.
+But Lucchese wanted something more personal, a way to virtually reproduce a similar shopping experience that customers got when buying in a brick and mortar showroom.
 That’s how two years ago, during a routine client meeting, Lucchese’s President and Immerss’s CEO came up with the concept of digital clienteling.

 See a need, fill a need